Umar Mahmood, MD, PhD

 During his career, Dr. Mahmood has had a longstanding commitment to growing the next generation of physician scientists.
 Of the more than 60 research trainees he has guided, many have become academic medical faculty, and a number have received their own research funding as principal investigator under his direct mentorship.

-A committed volunteer, Dr. Mahmood currently serves as chair of the RSNA Research & Education (R&E) Foundation Grant Program, and as a member of the R&E Foundation Board of Trustees.
-He has also served as vice chair of RSNA’s Committee on Scientific Affairs, as an associate editor of Radiology, and as a chair or member of multiple other RSNA committees focused on advancing imaging sciences.
+A committed volunteer, Dr. Mahmood serves as a member of the RSNA Research & Education (R&E) Foundation Board of Trustees, and has served as chair of the RSNA R&E Foundation Grant Program, vice chair of RSNA’s Committee on Scientific Affairs, as an associate editor of Radiology, and as a chair or member of multiple other RSNA committees focused on advancing imaging sciences.
 Dr. Mahmood received an RSNA R&E Foundation Research Resident grant in 2000.

 Additionally, Dr. Mahmood is chair of the Board of Scientific Counselors of the Clinical Center of the NIH, a fellow of the American College of Radiology, a member of the Board of Directors of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), and chair of the SNMMI Scientific Program Committee.
 He delivered the SNMMI Henry N. Wagner Jr., M.D., Highlights Lecture in Oncology in 2014 and 2015, and received the Distinguished Investigator award from the Academy for Radiology & Biomedical Imaging Research in 2014.